Juniper/contrail-controller/specs/gateway-less-forwarding.md

 shared with multiple virtual networks.
 The IP fabric IPAM will have the covering subnet, with other virtual networks using blocks from this subnet.

-Two IPAM addressing schemes will be supported for IP fabric:
+Two IPAM addressing schemes will be supported for VNs having IP fabric forwarding configured:
 * Common subnet mode having a set of subnet prefixes (mode currently supported).
+* Prefix per vrouter mode (new mode).
 To scale up underlay routing, block allocation per vrouter will be supported, such that address blocks are advertised instead of individual addresses.
-* Prefix per vrouter mode (new mode).
 Every vrouter/compute node gets its own prefix.
 IP address to VMI allocation happens after scheduling decision for VM/container is made.
-While this can be supported for K8S and Mesos without restrictions, This scheme is not very useful for Openstack, since address is needed before scheduling decision.
+While this can be supported for K8S and Mesos without restrictions, this scheme is not very useful for Openstack, since address is needed before scheduling decision.
 If user assigns an address and dictates the scheduling decision, this can be used in Openstack.